 To be eligible to apply for the program, candidates must meet the following criteria:

 - Must be at least 18 years old

 - Must be certified through the National Registry or State of Illinois as an Emergency Medical Technician (If accepted into the program, students must have a State of Illinois EMT license)

-- Must have a high school diploma or equivalent (G.E.D.)
+- Must have a high school diploma, State of Illinois High School diploma or GED awarded prior to 1-1-23.

 - Must have a valid healthcare provider CPR card

 - Completion of a Basic Anatomy/Physiology Course (or higher) and a Medical Terminology Course is preferred but not mandatory

 - Must submit three (3) reference letters with the application (included in application)